ajaspe/marlie/README.md

 	}

 ### Presets per dataset
-Each dataset has also a configuration file called `viewer_config.json` that defines presets (or "option") to be shown, both for the base render and for the lens.
+Each dataset also has a configuration file called `viewer_config.json` that defines presets (or "options") to be shown, both for the base render and for the lens.
 These options are combinations of one layer with some render parameters.
-The layer is defined with its position in the datasets's config.json file, starting with zero.
+The layer is defined with its position in the dataset's config.json file, starting with zero.
 Moreover, some parameters can be set as default for all the options, and can be overwritten inside every preset.

 The render parameters currently supported are: